An Addict’s Insight into Recovery, Including Their Doubts

 I was scared that outside the safety of treatment, I would turn to drinking again.
-I was scared I would let people down.
-I was scared I would return to my old way of living.
+It was frightening to think that I would let people down.
+I didn’t want to return to my old way of living.
 But mostly, I was scared I would fail at this thing called recovery.

 But I was wrong.
 It’s hard to fail at recovery as long as you put in the work.
 I have stayed sober for nearly four years now because I found what works for me.
-I’ve realized that there isn’t really a right or a wrong way to be in recovery, as long as you are doing what you need to do to stay sober -- and that differs for everyone.
+I’ve realized that there isn’t really a right or a wrong way to be in recovery, as long as you are doing what you need to do to stay sober—and what that is will differ for everyone.

 For me, recovery looked different early on than it looks today.
 When I finished treatment, I found myself a sponsor and attended 12-step meetings pretty regularly.
-At the time, that structure was what I needed in order to keep my sobriety.
+At the time, I needed that structure in order to keep my sobriety.

 When I was only three months sober, I left to study abroad for a semester.
 I was terrified to be so newly sober and in another country, but before leaving I made a plan.
 My sponsor and I decided to keep in touch via the internet and Skype, and we worked the steps while I spent a semester in Chile.

 It was there that I really came to realize the gifts of recovery.
-If I had studied abroad while drinking, I’d likely have spent the majority of the time there drunk, putting myself in dangerous situations and probably wouldn’t remember most of my time there clearly.
+If I had studied abroad while drinking, I’d likely have spent the majority of the time there drunk.
+This would have put me in dangerous situations, and I probably wouldn’t remember most of my time there clearly.

 Still, I was nervous about coming home.
 I knew doing so would mean returning to college, which meant returning to the people I drank with and the places I drank.
 I feared it would all be triggering and that I’d want to drink again.

 To my surprise, however, the opposite was true.
-In returning to school with 8 months of sobriety, I felt like another person.
-I had little to no desire to drink take part in my old activities.
-I was able to maintain the friendships I had while drinking because those friends were supportive of my decision to get sober, something that has made a world of difference in my recovery.
+In returning to school with 8 months of sobriety, I felt like a different person.
+I had little to no desire to drink or to take part in my old activities.
+I was able to maintain the friendships I had while drinking, only because those friends were supportive of my decision to get sober.
+The support of my friends has made a world of difference in my recovery.